keilmillerjr/attract-tags/readme.md

 ## Bugs

 There is currently a bug in attractmode where filtering by button count does not work due to a change in mame.xml format.
 It may or may not work for you.
-I resolved the [issue](https://github.com/mickelson/attract/issues/420) and sent a pull request.
+I resolved the [issue](https://github.com/mickelson/attract/issues/420) and sent a pull request. *Edit: Pull request has been accepted and made it into AttractMode version 2.4*

 ## Credit